 The Corporate Governance and Nominating Committee has established certain criteria with respect to the desired skills and experience for prospective Board members, including those candidates recommended by the committee and those properly nominated by shareholders.
 The Board, with the assistance of the Corporate Governance and Nominating Committee, selects potential new Board members using criteria and priorities established from time to time.
 Desired personal qualifications for director nominees include industry knowledge, intelligence, insight, practical wisdom based on experience, the highest professional and personal ethics and values, leadership skills, integrity, strength of character and commitment.
 Nominees should also have broad experience at the policy-making level in business and possess a familiarity with complex business organizations and one or more of our business lines or those of our customers.
 Nominees should have the independence necessary to make an unbiased evaluation of management performance (including with respect to Compensation Committee responsibilities) and effectively carry out their oversight responsibilities, and be committed to enhancing shareholder value.
-Nominees should have sufficient time to carry out their outsight responsibilities, and be committed to enhancing shareholder value.
 Nominees should have sufficient time to carry out their duties.
 Service on other boards of public companies should be limited to a number that permits nominees, given their individual circumstances, to perform responsibly all director duties to Helix and our shareholders.
 Specifically, in accordance with our Corporate Governance Guidelines, our directors may not serve on the boards of more than three public companies other than Helix or, if the director is the Chief Executive Officer of Helix or the equivalent of another public company, on the boards of more than one public company other than Helix.
 Each director must represent the interests of our shareholders.